spiral/docs/orm/recursive-relations.md

 # Recursive Relations
-Spiral ORM and loading mechanism does not limit you in how to build your hierarchies, though it is important to remember based aspects of how to work with such models.
+Spiral ORM and loading mechanism does not limit you in how to build your hierarchies, though it is important to remember basic aspects of how to work with such models.

 ## Sample Model
 We can define model which belongs to itself following way: